fnproject/flow/docs/API.md

 ### Runtime Creates a Flow (Function->Completer)

-The function creates a new flow by POST am empty request to the `/graph` endpoint with a function ID  of the current function.
+The function creates a new flow by POST an empty request to the `/graph` endpoint with a function ID  of the current function.

 ```